Andrew Jackson: Creek War

-After returning to Nashville, Jackson and one of his colonels, John Coffee, got into a street brawl over honor with the brothers Jesse and Thomas Hart Benton.
-Nobody was killed, but Jackson received a gunshot in the shoulder that nearly killed him.

-Jackson had not fully recovered from his wounds when Governor Blount called out the militia in September 1813 following the August Fort Mims Massacre.
-The Red Sticks, a confederate faction that had allied with Tecumseh, a Shawnee chief who was fighting with the British against the United States, killed about 250 militia men and civilians at Fort Mims in retaliation for an ambush by American militia at Burnt Corn Creek.
+Jackson had not fully recovered from his wounds when Governor Willie Blount called out the militia in September 1813 following the August Fort Mims Massacre.
+The Red Sticks, a Creek Confederacy faction that had allied with Tecumseh, a Shawnee chief who was fighting with the British against the United States, killed about 250 militia men and civilians at Fort Mims in retaliation for an ambush by American militia at Burnt Corn Creek.

 Jackson's objective was to destroy the Red Sticks.
-He headed south from Fayetteville, Tennessee in October with 2,500 militia, establishing Fort Strother as his supply base.
+He headed south from Fayetteville, Tennessee, in October with 2,500 militia, establishing Fort Strother as his supply base.
 He sent his cavalry under General Coffee ahead of the main force, destroying Red Stick villages and capturing supplies.
-On November 3, Coffee defeated a band of Red Sticks at the Battle of Tallushatchee.
-Later in the month, Jackson defeated another band of Red Sticks who were besieging Creek allies at the Battle of Talladega.
+Coffee defeated a band of Red Sticks at the Battle of Tallushatchee on November 3, and Jackson defeated another band later that month at the Battle of Talladega.

-By January 1814, the expiration of enlistments and desertion had reduced Jackson's force by about 1,000 volunteers, but Jackson continued the offensive.
+By January 1814, the expiration of enlistments and desertion had reduced Jackson's force by about 1,000 volunteers, but he continued the offensive.
 The Red Sticks counterattacked at the Battles of Emuckfaw and Enotachopo Creek.
-Jackson repelled them, but he was forced to withdraw to Fort Strother.
-Jackson's army was reinforced by further recruitment and the addition of regular army unit, the 39th U. S. Infantry Regiment commanded by Colonel John Williams.
-The combined force of 3000 men—including Cherokee, Choctaw, and Creek allies–attacked a fort the Red Sticks had built at Horseshoe Bend on the Tallapoosa River.
-Jackson's forces numbered over 3,000 men; the Red Sticks had about 1,000.
+Jackson repelled them but was forced to withdraw to Fort Strother.
+Jackson's army was reinforced by further recruitment and the addition of a regular army unit, the 39th U.S. Infantry Regiment.
+The combined force of 3,000 men—including Cherokee, Choctaw, and Creek allies—attacked a Red Stick fort at Horseshoe Bend on the Tallapoosa River, which was manned by about 1,000 men.
 The Red Sticks were overwhelmed and massacred.
 Almost all their warriors were killed, and nearly 300 women and children were taken prisoner and distributed to Jackson's Native American allies.
 The victory broke the power of the Red Sticks.
 Jackson continued his scorched-earth campaign of burning villages, destroying supplies, and starving Red Stick women and children.
 The campaign ended when William Weatherford, the Red Stick leader, surrendered, although some Red Sticks fled to East Florida.